Azure-Samples/MetricsAdvisor/Methane leak detection sample/README.md

 source activate metrics-advisor
 pip install -r requirements.txt
 ```
 Next, enter the following line in your terminal, replacing `<your-blob-connection-string>` with the blob connection string for your Azure blob storage account that you just created.
-You can find your connection string by navigating to your storage account in the Azure portal, and copying the `Connection string` from the "Access keys" section of the resource details.
+You can find your connection string by navigating to your storage account in the Azure portal and copying the `Connection string` from the "Access keys" section of the resource details.
 ```bash
 export BLOB_CONNECTION_STRING="<your-blob-connection-string>"
 ```

 ## Step 4 - Run the script to stream data into Azure blob storage

-The [stream2metricsadvisor.py](stream2metricsadvisor.py) script helps simulate streaming data into Azure Blob Storage (and therefore, Azure Metrics Advisor as well) in the absense of real sensor data streaming into your data store.
-This script accepts a CSV file and continuously loops over the data, processing the data from each timestamp at regular intervals, and pushes this data to blob storage.
+The [stream2metricsadvisor.py](stream2metricsadvisor.py) script helps simulate streaming data into Azure Blob Storage (and therefore, Azure Metrics Advisor as well) in the absence of real sensor data streaming into your data store.
+This script accepts a CSV file and continuously loops over the data, processing the data from each timestamp at regular intervals, and pushing this data to blob storage.
 Once the data is in blob storage, you can use the [Azure Metrics Advisor web UI](https://metricsadvisor.azurewebsites.net) to create a data feed to ingest this streaming data and perform anomaly detection.

 Please refer to the docstring inside the script for more details.
 You can use your own data instead of the sample CSV that we provide, but please modify the script if your data schema doesn't match the one we use.